Bring joy to your kitchen today by making authentic Greek recipes and expect a feast of freshness!

 You can make this recipe your own by adding proteins or more veggies, depending on your taste.

-Top with feta cheese, fresh dill, and lemon juice for flavor explosion and a pop of color!
+Top it with feta cheese, fresh dill, and lemon juice for flavor explosion and a pop of color!

 This soft and syrupy walnut cake will fill your kitchen with the refreshing aroma of cinnamon and cloves.